Entanglement is indispensable for masking arbitrary set of quantum states: Necessary criterion for masking of mixed states

-There exists a criterion by Horodecki \textit{et al.}~\cite{3} which says that a bipartite state $\rho$ is definitely entangled if the von-Neumann entropy of the reduced subsystem ($\rho_{1/2} \coloneqq \Tr_{1/2} [\rho]$) of corresponding state is greater than the von-Neumann entropy of total state, i.e., $S(\rho_{1/2}) > S(\rho)$.
-But, if any bipartite state does not follow the above condition, we can not conclude anything about the separability of the state (i.e., it can be either separable or entangled).
+The criterion by Horodecki \textit{et al.}~\cite{ent} states that a bipartite state $\rho_{AB}$ on the Hilbert space of arbitrary dimension is definitely entangled if the von-Neumann entropy of the reduced subsystem ($\rho_{A/B} \coloneqq \Tr_{A/B} [\rho]$) of corresponding state is greater than the von-Neumann entropy of total state, i.e., $S(\rho_{A/B}) > S(\rho_{AB})$.
+The von-Neumann entropy of any state $\rho_{AB}$ is defined as $S(\rho_{AB}) \coloneqq - \Tr \left[ \rho_{AB} \log_2{\rho_{AB}} \right]$.
+However, if any bipartite state does not follow the above condition, we cannot conclude anything about the separability of the state (i.e., it can be either separable or entangled).